webplumbr/php-view-parser/README.md

-Yet another PHP view parser that is meant to be simple and cacheable.
+A PHP view parser that is meant to be simple, cacheable and adaptable to your MVC framework.
 No more ugly PHP tags and logic within the view template.
 Let your frontend JavaScript/CSS developer breathe some fresh air!

 Requirement(s)